What does specialty coffee even mean?

 What If the World Knew Congo Through Its Coffee?

+Most people don’t associate Congo with coffee.
+But they should.
 In the 1970s and 1980s, the Democratic Republic of Congo was among Africa’s top coffee exporters.
 Today, despite ongoing challenges, the country still grows some of the most flavorful, specialty-grade coffee in the world—high elevation, volcanic soil, heirloom varietals.
 It’s all there.

 Read more